Page last updated: October 5, 2021

-The City of Barrie is implementing service changes, and working with community agencies to help connect residents with support resources during the pandemic, and to help stop the spread of COVID-19 within the community.
+The City of Barrie is implementing service changes and working with community agencies to help connect residents with support resources during the pandemic, and to help stop the spread of COVID-19 within the community.
 Information about support from other levels of government is also included on this page.

 In addition to the information below, a helpful list of COVID-19 information resources for Barrie and Simcoe County residents is available from the Barrie Public Library's Information Barrie Community Database.